Updated: Jan 21

 I've heard about Mount Athos a couple of times in my life.
-Recently I've felt closer to God and what He's all about and so since I planned to visit the northern part of Greece this year, I made it a goal to visit this heavenly place.
+Recently, I've had the urge to get closer to God and so since I planned to visit the northern part of Greece this year, I made it a goal to visit this heavenly place.

 Upon arrival, you either take a bus to a monastery or you walk there.
 I decided to walk because I previously read the experience is way better.
-My first destination was the Monastery of Simono Petra because when I googled Athos that was the main monastery in many pictures.
-It is so picturesque that I HAD to go there first.
-I made my way along the coast, jumping big boulders of marble, making my way as far as I can thinking it will be a shortcut.
-Then comes a point where it was difficult for me to cross because of the sea and my heavy bag and water... no choice, I had to make my way up the mountain...
+My first destination was the Monastery of Simono Petra because when I googled Athos that was the main monastery I saw.
+It’s so picturesque that I HAD to go there first.
+I made my way along the coast, jumping big boulders of marble, making my way as far as I can, thinking it will be a shortcut.
+Then came a point where it was difficult for me to cross because of the sea and my heavy backpack...
+But no turning back now, I had to make my way up the mountain, the hard way...

-Quite a bit of a climb to be honest, I felt very thirsty so I decided to stop thinking I should be almost at the top...
+Quite a bit of a climb to be honest, I felt very thirsty so I decided to stop and relax for a bit.
+I was almost at the top anyway...

-Ya OK!
-The higher I was climbing, the more trees started appearing.
-They weren't flimsy little bushes you can get through, they had thorns and strong branches.
-Seriously?
-This always happens to me, I feel extra adventurous and always decide the harder way LOL.
-I found a nearby branch, started whipping my way through like Indiana Jones, squeezed through a bunch of tight spaces and started seeing a tube.
+This always happens to me, I feel extra adventurous and always decide to take the harder path lol.
+I did find a nearby broken branch, started whipping my way through like Indiana Jones, squeezed through a bunch of tight spaces and then a tube appeared.
 Thank God, I knew a road was near and I finally got on it like a normal person.
 It was 2 and a half hours into my journey, I was starved, water was running low, I had missed the deadline for the other monastery which was on the other side of the mountain...
 There's no way I could've seen Simono Petra and then gone to Pantokrator unless I had wings.
-Cars passed by, I didn't signal them because I thought I was near but once I started seeing the roads going up down left right when all you want to do is go forward, that's when I'm like OK, enough...
-I'm feeling delusional, next car passing, I'm waving.
+Cars passed by, I didn't signal them because I thought I was near but once I started seeing the roads going up down left right when all you want to do is go forward, that's when I'm like okay, enough...
+I'm feeling extremely light headed, next car passing, I'm waving like a hitchhiker.

 Thankfully a couple of minutes in a 4X4 drives by and I ask the man if he can take me to the monastery.
-He was actually going that way so it was perfect...
+He was actually going that direction so it was perfect...

-When I got there, my jaw dropped, he was nice enough to pull over and let my photograph it.
+When I got there, my jaw dropped, he was nice enough to pull over and let me photograph the view from my window.

 I started exploring the area and found the main dormitory where people who visit stay at.
 This monk welcomed me right away, told me to sit down and brought me a shot of ouzo, water and some traditional honey delicacies: loukoumia.

-I explained to the extremely kind monk: Pater Seraphim, that I had no paper to stay at this monastery, I just came to see it and that I will leave and make my way to the other monastery.
-He then told me he will find me a room to stay in and then explained everything around this place, and the schedules of church and that there will be food in about an hour.
+I explained to the extremely kind monk, Father Seraphim, that I had no paper to stay at this monastery, I just came to see it and that I will leave and make my way to the other monastery.
+He then told me he will find me a room to stay at and then explained everything around this place, and the schedules of church and that there will be food in about an hour.

 I was so excited because I was starving!
-I went to my room which was very clean, everything you needed including slippers.
-I made my way to the church as liturgy was already going on and I was already getting lost as it felt like a true labyrinth.
+I went to my room which was very clean, it had every basic thing you needed including slippers.
+I made my way to the church as liturgy was already going on and I was already getting lost...it felt like a true labyrinth.

 This part of the monastery I did not photograph as it was forbidden.
-But just to tell you it had 3 rooms all with an arch, beautiful marble floors, wooden chairs on the walls all around and every single inch of the walls were holy depictions of the bible.
+But just to tell you it had 3 rooms with arched entries, beautiful marble floors, tall wooden chairs attached to the walls all around and every single inch of the walls were colorful holy depictions of the bible.
 Then the main room was the most beautiful part of a church I've ever seen.
 Such immense detail and everything was fully gold.
 Chalices, chandeliers, you name it, pure gold, everything was glistening.

-The monks of the monastery each had a different job if you will.
-Some were farmers, some were priests, other were cooks, Pater Seraphim was the head of the guesthouse and paper work I would assume.
-So in church you didn't see every monk but you saw all sorts of sizes from tall to short to young to old.
+The monks of the monastery each had a different task.
+Some were farmers, some were priests, other were cooks, Father Seraphim was the head of the guesthouse and paper work I would assume.
+So during liturgy, you didn't see every monk.
+You also would see different ethnicities, tall to short monks, young to old...

 When we entered the dining room, one table is for the monks and the other was for the visitors which we were about 20.
 The rule is, you have 15 min to eat and be in silence.
-That day that I was there was a Wednesday so they fasted pretty much everything including dairy and fish was the only thing to eat.
+That day, a Wednesday, was a fasting day and so everything excluding dairy and fish was the only thing to eat.
 So I had this rice and spinach stew, some fruit, bread with tomato paste, dried olives and water.
 They have plenty of food which is great but since I didn't know the 15 min rule, I didn't get to finish my fruits.
-The reason of the timing is for us to get humbled and say thanks to God for not being in the position of the poor people of this world who don't indulge like we do.
+The reason of the strict timing is for us to get humbled and say our thanks to God for not being in the position of the poor people of this world who don't indulge like we do.
 I truly did get humbled because I obviously was still starving but it kept me balanced enough to not feel the need for more food, what I had was enough to sustain my needs, everything else is just gluttony.
 Something most of us struggle with, especially in North America where we love everything in abundance.

 Sunset was kicking in but there was a little storm that occurred during those hours and so I didn't get to experience the beautiful sky at its finest but I did manage to capture part of the sun which makes this picture so beautiful: